Washington Heights, Manhattan

 Washington Heights is a neighborhood in the northern part of the borough of Manhattan in New York City.
 It is named for Fort Washington, a fortification constructed at the highest natural point on Manhattan by Continental Army troops to defend the area from the British forces during the American Revolutionary War.
 Washington Heights is bordered by Inwood to the north along Dyckman Street, by Harlem to the south along 155th Street, by the Harlem River and Coogan's Bluff to the east, and by the Hudson River to the west.

 Washington Heights, which before the 20th century was sparsely populated by luxurious mansions and single-family homes, rapidly developed during the early 1900s as it became connected to the rest of Manhattan via the Broadway–Seventh Avenue and Eighth Avenue lines of the New York City Subway.
-Beginning as a middle-class neighborhood with many Irish and Eastern European immigrants, the neighborhood has at various points been home to communities of German Jews, Greek Americans, Puerto Ricans, Cuban Americans, and Russian Americans.
+Beginning as a middle-class neighborhood with many Irish and Eastern European immigrants, the neighborhood has at various points been home to communities of German Jews, Greek Americans, Puerto Ricans, Cuban Americans, African Americans, and Russian Americans.

 Throughout the 1960s and 1970s, many white residents left the neighborhood for nearby suburbs as the Latino populations increased.
 Dominican Americans became the dominant group by the 1980s despite facing economic difficulties, leading the neighborhood to its status in the 21st century as the most prominent Dominican community in the United States.
-While crime became a serious issue during the crack-cocaine crisis of the 1980s and 1990s, Washington Heights became a much safer community in the 2000s and began to experience some upward mobility as well as gentrification.
+While crime became a serious issue during the crack-cocaine crisis of the 1980s and early 1990s, Washington Heights became a much safer community after the late 1990s and began to experience some upward mobility as well as gentrification.

 Washington Heights is set apart among Manhattan neighborhoods for its high residential density despite the lack of modern construction, with the majority of its few high-rise buildings belonging to the NewYork-Presbyterian Hospital/Columbia University Medical Center.
 Other higher education institutions include Yeshiva University and Boricua College.
 The neighborhood has generous access to green space in Fort Washington Park, Highbridge Park, and Fort Tryon Park, home to the historical landmarks the Little Red Lighthouse, the High Bridge Water Tower, and the Cloisters, respectively.
 Other points of interest include Audubon Terrace, the Morris–Jumel Mansion, the United Palace, the Audubon Ballroom, and the Fort Washington Avenue Armory.

 Washington Heights is part of Manhattan Community District 12, and its primary ZIP Codes are 10032, 10033, and 10040.
-It is served by the 33rd and 34th Precincts of the New York City Police Department and Engine Companies 67, 84, and 93 of the New York City Fire Department.
+It is served by the 33rd and 34th Precincts of the New York City Police Department, and Engine Companies 67, 84, and 93 of the New York City Fire Department.
 Politically, it is part of the New York City Council's 7th and 10th districts.